theramiyer/blog/_posts/2019/2019-03-04-where-democracy-should-begin.md

 Education is perhaps the most powerful weapon in the world.
 Education, starting from our childhood, shapes our thoughts, actions, interactions, and overall, our lives.
 Not only are our perceptions based on the learnings of our past, but our assimilation of new learnings depends strongly on the basis created by our experiences and past learnings.

 The talk of education brings to us the thought of literacy.
 We start thinking about how our rate of literacy is improving year on year.
-While the mainstream may suggest that literacy is a precursor to eduction, logically, they need not be correlated.
+While the mainstream may suggest that literacy is a precursor to education, logically, they need not be correlated.
 And it is not, if we look at how we work as humans.
 For example, there may be literate members of the society, who stopped schooling after the fourth grade.

 This is also not to say that those who underwent schooling are educated.
 There is an age-old, well-known point about the difference between the learned and the educated.
 But the line can be blurred in _this_ case.